 Trump critics liken Boy Scouts event to a Hitler Youth rally

-The spectacle of wealthy left-wing Hollywood elites lashing out at members of the Boy Scouts of America (BSA) because of their robust cheering for President Trump as he addressed their national gathering is producing a backlash among those familiar with both the White House and the 107-year-old youth organization.
+The spectacle of wealthy left-wing Hollywood elites publicly knocking members of the Boy Scouts of America (BSA) because of their robust cheering for President Trump as he addressed their national gathering is producing a backlash among those familiar with both the White House and the 107-year-old youth organization.

 Earlier this week, Trump gave a speech in West Virginia to the National Scout Jamboree, a yearly gathering of more than 40,000 Scouts, leaders and volunteers.
 Besides lauding Scouts’ values, Trump blasted his predecessor and made other highly partisan comments.
-Throughout the speech, the boys gave him repeated robust applause.
+Throughout the speech, the boys gave him frequent enthusiastic applause.

 Criticism from across the political spectrum focused on the partisan tone of the speech, and the group’s leadership even issued a statement distancing itself from Trump’s comments.